IntentSoftware/docs/articles/how-to-guides/change-user-settings/change-user-settings.md

 This is the default location that Intent Architect will use when creating a new Application from the home view.

 ### Diff Tools
-Intent Architect supports the use of any diff tool that can be executed from the CLI.
+Intent Architect supports the use of any Diff tool that can be executed from the CLI.
 By default (if blank), Intent Architect will use Visual Studio Code if it has been installed.
-It will fall back to using Visual Studio, and finally, if neither can be found, a diff tool will need to be specified manually here.
+It will fall back to using Visual Studio, and finally, if neither can be found, a Diff tool will need to be specified manually here.